Tag Archives: email second round

 You can also set the system to automatically adjust the job clock for Daylight Saving Time.

-TL;DR: Set preferences for aspects of RB that impact multiple modules or the entire system in General preferences.
+TL;DR: Set preferences for aspects of RB9 that impact multiple modules or the entire system in General preferences.
 Some preferences can be overridden by individual users in User Preferences.

 RB concepts in this lesson